 \paragraph*{Outline of the paper structure.}

-In Section \ref{sect:abstract} provide a general description of the setting to which our methodology and the main result concerning the $L^2$-convergence of solutions $u_\varepsilon$ (see Theorem \ref{th:mainintro}) as well as the estimate for bounded data $f$ (see Proposition \ref{prop:abstractrate}) apply.
+In Section \ref{sect:abstract}, we provide a general description of the setting to which our methodology and the main result concerning the $L^2$-convergence of solutions $u_\varepsilon$ (see Theorem \ref{th:mainintro}) as well as the estimate for the case of bounded data $f$ (see Proposition \ref{prop:abstractrate}) apply.
 This is then followed by showing how the model example introduced above fits into the general framework (Section \ref{model_example_fit_sec}).

-In Section \ref{sect:eigen} we discuss the function $\lambda_*(\kappa),$ see (\ref{model_lambda*}), which represents the limit (as $\varepsilon\to0$) of the scaled eigenvalues $\lambda(\varepsilon, \kappa)$ of the eigenvalue problem \eqref{eigenvalue} with the spectral parameter present in both the equation and boundary condition.
-As discussed above, the function $\lambda_*(\kappa)$ is crucial for determining an appropriate variant of the `strange term' for the problem \ref{hom_eq}.
-The link between $\lambda_*(\kappa)$ and the values $\Lambda_*^{\rm St}$ and $\Lambda_*^{\rm Dir}$ introduced in Section \ref{sect:abstract}, which is formulated in Theorem~\ref{th:lambda*} and Proposition~\ref{prop:lambda0}, is proved in Section \ref{sect:lambda*}.
+In Section \ref{sect:eigen} we discuss the function $\lambda_*(\kappa),$ see (\ref{model_lambda*}), which represents the limit (as $\varepsilon\to0$) of the scaled eigenvalues $\lambda(\varepsilon, \kappa)$ of the eigenvalue problem~\eqref{eigenvalue} below, with the spectral parameter present in both the equation and the boundary condition.
+As discussed above, the function $\lambda_*(\kappa)$ is crucial for determining an appropriate variant of the ``strange term'' for the problem \ref{hom_eq}.
+The link between $\lambda_*(\kappa)$ and the values $\St_*$ and $\Dir_*$, introduced in Section~\ref{sect:abstract} (see Theorem~\ref{th:lambda*} and Proposition~\ref{prop:lambda0}), is proved in Section \ref{sect:lambda*}.